Generalized Resistance Geometry from Kron Reduction and Effective Resistance: Preliminaries

 \section{Preliminaries}

-The authors of \cite{Devriendt2022graph, Dorfler2013} provided graph-theoretic analyses of Kron reduction and effective resistance for undirected unsigned graphs.
-More recently, these notions have been extended to directed and signed graphs \cite{Fitch2019EffectiveResistance, Fontan2023pseudoinverse, Sugiyama2023graph, Young2016}.
-In what follows, we briefly review the Laplacian, Kron reduction, and the effective resistance for unsigned directed graphs.
-For the remainder, we assume that all graphs under consideration are connected and unsigned.
+To provide the necessary background for the generalizations developed in this paper, we review the Laplacian, Kron reduction, and effective resistance for unsigned directed graphs, as well as the maximum graph-variance problem and metric geometry in the classical unsigned undirected setting.
+These concepts have been extensively studied for unsigned undirected graphs \cite{Devriendt2022graph,Dorfler2013} and have more recently been extended to directed and signed graphs \cite{Fitch2019EffectiveResistance,Fontan2023pseudoinverse,Sugiyama2023graph,Young2016}.
+Unless otherwise stated, we assume that all graphs under consideration are connected and unsigned.